 Morocco’s reputation as a difficult destination for women precedes itself for a reason.
 Wandering around the Medina we could feel the stares and we attracted tons of attention from faux guides and children wanting money.
-Each time we turned down a side street, pulled out a map, or took a scenic photograph, a nearby vendor would pounce and badger us.
+Each time we turned down a side street, pulled out a map, or took a scenic photograph, a nearby vendor would pounce and try to sell us a product or their service.

 We felt on ‘high alert’ at all times, so it wasn’t particularly relaxing, and that heightened when we saw two youths attack an older Moroccan man to steal his messenger bag.
 Fez, requires a thick skin and a watchful eye.
 That said here are some tips.